 The Badge Count

 The app icon – on all devices – shows a count of conversations that you have in your inbox.
 This can be changed to show ‘1′ for new messages, but this sort of defeats the purpose.
 It took some getting used to since the standard behavior in other apps is to show unread messages.

 However, this was exactly what I needed at least.
 I may well have 100 emails I’ve read, the question is, do I need to act upon them?
 By deferring everything I do not need to act on and keeping everything I need to act on in my inbox, I can use Mailbox as a task manager pretty effectively.

 I assume that this would be an issue for some people.
-Unfortunately the only way around this is to either switch of the badge count or show ‘1’ for unread messages.
+Unfortunately, the only way around this is to either switch off the badge count or show ‘1’ for unread messages.